Branca de Gonta Colaço

-Branca Eva de Gonta Syder Ribeiro Colaço (8 July 1880 — 22 March 1945), better known as Branca de Gonta Colaço, was a Portuguese writer, scholar and linguist.
+Branca Eva de Gonta Syder Ribeiro Colaço (8 July 1880 – 22 March 1945), better known as Branca de Gonta Colaço, was a Portuguese writer, scholar and linguist.
 She was the daughter of Charlotte Ann Syder, a British poet, and the Portuguese politician and writer Tomás Ribeiro.
-She married Jorge Rey Colaço, a renowned ceramist and was the mother of the sculptor, Ana de Gonta Colaço.
+She married Jorge Colaço, a renowned ceramist and was the mother of the sculptor, Ana de Gonta Colaço.

 Early life

 Gonta Colaço was born in the Portuguese capital Lisbon on 8 July 1880.
 The surname Gonta, although found in many documents, was not an official surname, but a nickname, derived from Parada de Gonta, in Tondela, which was her father's hometown.
 She is of English descent through her mother.
 Born into one of the most influential intellectual families in Portugal at the time, she spent time during her youth with important names from the world of politics, literature and the arts, such as Maria Amália Vaz de Carvalho, António Cândido Gonçalves Crespo, Camilo Castelo Branco, who was a close friend of her father, Maria Archer, Aura Abranches and the Bordalo Pinheiro family.
 In 1898, at the age of 18, she married the painter and ceramic artist Jorge Rey Colaço, adopting the name Branca de Gonta Colaço from then on.
 The couple had four children: the lawyer, playwright and writer Tomás Ribeiro Colaço (1899-1965), the sculptor Ana Raymunda de Gonta Colaço (1903-1954) and the writer Maria Christina Raymunda de Gonta Colaço de Aguiar (1905-1996).
 Her first daughter died shortly after birth in 1902.